paulstoro/magic_ball/README.md

 program that imitates a magic 8 ball

-program was made on ruby
+program was made with Ruby

 ```
 git clone https://github.com/paulstoro/magic_ball.git